horngjason/Guide_to_using_YOLOv2/readme.md

 # Guide to using YOLOv2
 This reference is mainly to help me and colleagues when we need to use real-time object detection in our work.
 I have experience with classification and localization using deep neural networks, but this is my first time to implement a deep, real-time detector + localizer since I normally detect based on cues such as motion, shape, color (thermal channel), etc.

-To learn about Joseph Redmond's YOLO:
+To learn about Joseph Redmon's YOLO:
 see his darknet website:
 https://pjreddie.com/darknet/yolo/
 and the project github page: